MTPrime/capstone1_campsite_analysis/README.md

 ![Campsite Traits](img/campsite_43717_json.png "Campsite JSON")

-Huh, that's strange.
-CampsiteAccessible is flagged for false.
+I noticed something strange = the CampsiteAccessible is flagged for false.
 According to the schema, that means the site is inaccessible by car.
-Why are most of its listed attributes centered around vehicles and driveways?
+Looking at the attributes, nearly all of them were car specfic attributes.

-Looking through the attributes alone I could not see a reason why this campsite was so popular.
+Continuing to look through the attributes alone I could not see a reason why this campsite was so popular.
 Instead I looked it up on the map to find this:

 ![Campsite Map](img/campsite_43717.png "Campsite Map")

-Looking on a map it's easy to see why this campsite would be so desirable, but there is nothing in its listed attributes that would capture this.
+Looking on a map it's easy to see why this campsite would be so desirable, but there is nothing in its listed attributes that would capture this accessibility to water.
 Other campsites have attributes such as "proximity to water" and "lake access", but they were not used here.

 I can envision another project using a program to look at the map and calculate distance from campsites to water visually, but that was outside the scope of this project.